WDD 131: Dynamic Web Fundamentals

 Overview

-Pseudo-classes and pseudo-elements enhance the abilities and/or content of specific selectors.
-A pseudo-class is used to define a special state of an element.
-For example, it can change the color of a button when the user hovers over it with their cursor.
-A pseudo-element styles specific parts of an element, such as the first letter or the first line of a paragraph.
+Pseudo-classes and pseudo-elements extend what selectors can target.
+A pseudo-class defines a special state of an element—for example, changing a button's color when a user hovers over it.
+A pseudo-element styles a specific part of an element, such as the first letter or first line of a paragraph.

-You have been using a pseudo-class named :hover which can be used to select a button when a user hovers over the button.
+Pseudo-classes target element states, while pseudo-elements style specific parts of an element.
+You have been using the :hover pseudo-class to select a button when a user hovers over it.

 Pseudo-classes